sanveg-rane-13/simple-library/README.md

 ##### https://sheltered-anchorage-86797.herokuapp.com

+##### Admin details:
+  - Admin : admin@simple-lib.com
+  - Pass  : admin

  ##### Run project in local:
   - Clone the repo
   - cd into simple-library
   - run command - bundle install
   - run command - rake db:migrate
   - run command - rails s

-##### Admin details:
-  - Admin : admin@simple-lib.com
-  - Pass  : admin

 ### Web Application can be viewed in 3 roles:
 1. Admin
-2. Realtor
+2. Student
-3. House Hunter
+3. Librarian

 ### Admin:

 1. Web Application is preconfigured with an admin account.
 The admin credentials are provided above.
 2. Admin can login via email and password from the signin page.
 3. After logging in, admin can perform the following operations from the homepage:

 **List All Libraries** - All the libraries avaliable in the DB.
 Admin can add/delete them.

 **List All Books** - All the Books avaliable in the DB.
 Admin can add/delete them.

 	**List All Librarians** - All the Librarians listed on the portal will be displayed with the relevant details.
 The Admin will approve a librarian file.